Meetings

 Meeting cost estimates with a cost calculator

 Integrated Software Solutions: Solutions like Flowtrace offer a more comprehensive approach.
-They not only track meeting times and participants but also provide analytics on the effectiveness of these meetings.
+They not only track meeting data but also provide analytics on the effectiveness of these meetings.
 Flowtrace can identify patterns, such as frequent unnecessary meetings or meetings with too many participants, helping leaders make informed decisions about optimizing meeting practices.

 These tools and methods collectively enable organizations to gain a clearer picture of their meeting costs.
 By quantifying these costs and understanding their impact, leaders can make strategic changes to improve efficiency and reduce unnecessary expenditures.